cgytrus/ScreenSelector/README.md

 - Integrates with both vanilla video options and Mega Hack v6

 ## Installation
-Same as any of the [Mat's mods](https://matcool.github.io/mods) (scroll down to the "Install instructions" section)
+Same as any of the [Mat's mods](https://matcool.github.io/mods#install-instructions)

 ## Compiling
 - Clone the repo recursively (with `--recursive`)